 Close to the Space Needle, you can visit Chihuly Garden and Glass museum which exhibits exceptionally impressive sculptures.
 The bold and bright glass displays have been created by Dale Chihuly and demonstrate great detail and amazing workmanship.

 The Gum Wall

 The Gum Wall is located underneath Pike Place Market.
 I had read about this tourist attraction but expected it to be a small wall with various colours of “Hubba Bubba” stuck to it.
 In fact, it is a long alley with an overpowering stench of bubble gum and actually very yukky.
 It needs to be seen to be believed!

 The Boeing assembly factory is situated 25 miles north of Seattle and is a must-see for anyone interested in planes or the manufacturing industry.

-Visitors are taken on a 90-minute tour of the plant, where the Boeing 747, 767, 777 and the 787 Dreamliners are assembled.
-My flight to the states had been on a 787 Dreamliner, so I felt a bit of a reality check to see them at various stages of assembly within the factory.
+As a visitor, you are taken on a 90-minute tour of the Boeing plant where the Boeing 747, 767, 777 and the 787 Dreamliners are assembled.
+My arrival into Seattle had been on a 787 Dreamliner, so it was a real eye opener to see these planes in various stages of assembly.

 I wish I had stayed longer….

 Seattle is a fun and vibrant city which exceeded my expectations.
 Somewhere I had never considered or visiting, but would love to visit again.